keshavshivkumar/CircleofLife/reports/Agent7.md

 ## Observations

 - The agent performs decently well, considering the environment provides only partial information.
-- The win rate of the agent is on average _.
+- The win rate of the agent is on average 78.43333333%.
+- The loss rates are:
+    - 0.233333333% due to timeout.
+    - 21.33333333% due to death from predator.
-- The agent was able to identify the prey node correctly about _% of the timesteps
+- The agent was able to identify the prey node correctly about 0.9898483% of the timesteps.
-- The agent was able to identify the predator node correctly about _% of the timesteps
+- The agent was able to identify the predator node correctly about 45.1441661% of the timesteps.

 ## Inference